-U.S. Plans To Enforce 'Remain In Mexico' Policy On Central American Asylum-Seekers
+U.S. Is Rolling Out Its 'Remain In Mexico' Policy On Central American Asylum-Seekers

-The Trump administration plans to require asylum-seekers, mainly from Central America, to remain in Mexico while their legal proceedings are conducted in the U.S. court system.
+The Trump administration on Friday is implementing its plan requiring asylum-seekers, mainly from Central America, to remain in Mexico while their legal proceedings are conducted in the U.S. court system.

-The new policy, which has yet to be officially announced, will be rolled out on Friday at San Diego's San Ysidro border crossing, the nation's busiest, according to The Associated Press.
+The policy will be rolled out at San Diego's San Ysidro border crossing, the nation's busiest, a senior official with U.S. Customs and Border Protection tells NPR.
 The plan, coming out of talks with Mexican officials, is to bus asylum-seekers back and forth from Tijuana, Mexico, to a courthouse in downtown San Diego.
 The administration plans to eventually implement the policy at other border crossings.

 Homeland Security Secretary Kirstjen Nielsen first announced the plans for this "historic" policy, called the "Migration Protection Protocols," in a memo issued in late December.